nodejs/node/doc/api/process.md

 * {string}

 The `process.execPath` property returns the absolute pathname of the executable that started the Node.js process.
+Symbolic links, if any, are resolved.

 <!-- eslint-disable semi -->
 ```js